 Many statutes have provisions which are drafted somewhat murkily, to say the least.
 For example, the Births and Deaths Registration Act 1992 makes it an offence to fail to furnish any notice, information, statement or certificate required by this Act.
 It is left up to the reader to try and fathom what notice etc. is required – and sometimes this is not altogether clear.
 In other instances of legislation, it is worse.
 In these situations, I have diligently attempted to incorporate what can be deduced as constituting the prohibited conduct in question.
 I suppose an apology is due, where I have omitted anything, but I am not sure whether that due falls on me or the legislator.
 Criminal provisions should be nothing but precise, and worded with sparkling clarity.

 In most chapters I have introduced the statute in question with a topical or anecdotal referencing, just to give some context.
 In some instances, interesting information is given, be it of statistics or whatever.
 I cannot promise – and nor hold out to provide – the latest or most detailed information.
 The introduction is really just that – to give context.

+There are some words used frequently throughout the book which have legal significance.
+For example, a ‘subpoena’ (pronounced ‘suppeena’) is a formal document served by the sheriff of a court ordering you to be present at some legal proceedings.
+Also to ‘anticipate’ the outcome of proceedings means to make a statement which predicts the outcome.
 A last word on interpretation.
 The terminology ‘he/she/it’ is avoided.
 My use of the articles ‘he’ and ‘she’ is gender-free.
 The offences apply to all persons – and, where appropriate, to juristic persons as well; i.e. companies.